xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-methods/id-service-api-methods-appendvisitorid.md

 ## Track Visitors Across Domains When Browsers Block Third-Party Cookies

-ID service writes a first- and third-party cookie to the browser when a person visit your site \(see [Cookies and the Experience Cloud ID Service](mcvid_cookies.html#) \).
-The first-party cookie contains the MID, a unique ID for that visitor.
-The third-party cookie contains another ID used by the ID service to generate the MID.
+ID service writes a first- and third-party cookie to the browser when a person visit your site \(see [Cookies and the Experience Cloud ID Service](../../getting-started-cookies.md) \).
+The first-party cookie contains the `MID`, a unique ID for that visitor.
+The third-party cookie contains another ID used by the ID service to generate the `MID`.
 When a browser blocks this third-party cookie, the ID service cannot:

 + Regenerate the unique ID for that site visitor when they navigate to another domain.
 + Track visitors across different domains owned by your organization.

 To help solve this problem, implement `Visitor.appendVisitorIDsTo(url)`.
 This property lets the ID service track site visitors across multiple domains even when their browsers block third-party cookies.
 It works like this:

-+ As a visitor browses to your other domains, the `Visitor.appendVisitorIDsTo(url)` appends the MID as a query parameter in the URL redirect from the original domain to the destination domain.
++ As a visitor browses to your other domains, the `Visitor.appendVisitorIDsTo(url)` appends the `MID` as a query parameter in the URL redirect from the original domain to the destination domain.
-+ The ID service code on the destination domain extracts the MID from the URL instead of sending a request to Adobe for that visitor's ID.
++ The ID service code on the destination domain extracts the `MID` from the URL instead of sending a request to Adobe for that visitor's ID.
 This request includes the third-party cookie ID, which is not available in this case.
-+ The ID service code on the destination page uses the passed-in MID to track the visitor.
++ The ID service code on the destination page uses the passed-in `MID` to track the visitor.

 See the code sample for details.